TheMagnificent11/themagnificent11/_posts/2023-12-11-domain-event-dispatching-with-ef.md

 }
 ```

-Finally, here's abstract `DbContext` implementation that exposes the `DomainEventReference` `DbSet` and adds the `DomainEventSaveChangesInterceptor`.
+Finally, here's an abstract `DbContext` implementation that exposes the `DomainEventReference` `DbSet` and adds the `DomainEventSaveChangesInterceptor`.

 ```cs
 using Microsoft.EntityFrameworkCore;